holydrinker/chromosoma/README.md

     ]
 }
 ```
-In the example above, all the first names will be equals to `dave` or `simon`.
+In the example above, all the first names will be equal to `dave` or `simon`.

 #### Supported int rules
-- Integer set: the integer to be generated is selected randomly from `values`
+- Integer set: the integer to be generated is randomly selected from `values` set
-- Range: the integer to be generated is selected randomly between min and max
+- Range: the integer to be generated is randomly selected between `min` and `max
 ```json
 {
      "name":"age",